-The Global Diamond Industry Report 2020-21 published February 8, 2021 by Bain & Company reports that the long-term outlook for the diamond market remains positive.
-While prices were significantly impacted by the effects of COVID-19, it also prompted structural change in the industry that are likely to result in a long-term positive impact on its recovery.
-The year finished with strong sales across the whole value chain and a healthier industry.
+The Global Diamond Industry Report 2021-22 published February 7, 2022 by Bain & Company reports that the long-term outlook for the diamond market remains positive.
+According to the report, the market has rebounded strongly in 2021, with growth momentum expected to be supported by successful vaccination campaigns, limited lockdowns and resumption of travel.
+While a short-term readjustment is possible, similar to how the diamond market strongly rebounded and then readjusted to its historic trajectory during past recessions, continued growth across all segments is more likely given that the industry is in a much better financial position than during previous recessions, while diamond inventory levels are among the lowest the industry has experienced in the past decade.
 The report indicates that rough diamond supply growth is projected to be flat (+/-2%) annually.
-Demand for mined rough diamonds is expected to grow annually between 1-3%.
+Long-term demand for mined rough diamonds is expected to grow annually between 1-3% under a more conservative scenario.

-At the time of this AIF, the COVID-19 pandemic remains a significant risk with the full impact and duration to the global financial markets and diamond markets unknown.
-It is not clear yet what short and longer-term impacts there may be on the diamond market.
-The impact of this pandemic is likely to affect both the supply and diamond side.
-See also: Item 5 - "Risks and Uncertainties - COVID-19 Global Pandemic Risk".
+At the time of this AIF, both the ongoing conflict between Russia and Ukraine and the COVID-19 pandemic remain significant risks with the full impact and duration to the global financial markets and diamond markets unknown.
+It is not clear yet what short and longer-term impacts there may be on global financial markets, supply chains and commodity prices.
+The conflict between Russia and Ukraine is likely to impact diamond markets, specifically given that according to Kimberley Process statistics (2021) Russia produces approximately 29% of global rough diamond supply.
+See also: Item 5 - "Risks and Uncertainties - COVID-19 Global Pandemic and Geopolitical Risk".